wonarii/CART210-glossary/glossary.md

 In the 21st century, computing continues to evolve, thus the role of middleware is more important than ever.
 Done properly, middleware is a vital service that enable applications to communicate an across a wide range of platforms.
 Incorrectly chosen, middleware can slow down the process by producing bottleneck issues.

 [^1citation]: Fersi, G. "Middleware for Internet of Things: A Study."
-In 2015 International Conference on Distributed Computing in Sensor Systems, 230-235.
+In _2015 International Conference on Distributed Computing in Sensor Systems_, 230-235.
 Fortaleza, Brazil: IEEE, 2015. https://doi.org/10.1109/DCOSS.2015.43.
-[^2citation]: Naur, Peter, and Brian Randell, eds.
-Report on a Conference Sponsored by the NATO Science Committee: NATO Software Engineering Conference 1968.
-Garmisch, Germany: NATO, 1969.
+[^2citation]: Naur, Peter, and Brian Randell, eds. _Report on a Conference Sponsored by the NATO Science Committee: NATO Software Engineering Conference 1968.
+Garmisch, Germany: NATO, 1969_.
 Edited and reformatted by Robert M. McClure, Arizona, 2001.
 [^3citation]: Youngblood, G. Michael.
 "Middleware."
-In Handbook of Computer Networks and Distributed Systems: Middleware, edited by Diane J. Cook and Sajal K. Das, 101-127.
-Hoboken, NJ: Wiley, 2004.
+In _Handbook of Computer Networks and Distributed Systems: Middleware_, edited by Diane J. Cook and Sajal K. Das, 101-127.
+Hoboken, NJ: Wiley, 2004._

 ## UNIX